-Interns must use only UNO e-mail for electronic correspondence with their college coordinator and the coordinator of student teaching and internships.
-All communication regarding internship will be sent to your UNO account.
+Student teachers must use only UNO e-mail for electronic correspondence with their college coordinator and the coordinator of student teaching and internships.
+All communication regarding student teaching will be sent to your UNO account.
 This account should be checked at least twice each week.